MaxWdeMon/MacOSTestWebApp/README.md

 - Python 2.7
 - SQLite3
 - CGIHTTPServer

-provided out of the box on any MacOS platform.
+All provided out of the box on any MacOS platform.

 # Other technologies used